 As our marketing budget grew, Schmidt’s continued to distinguish itself with lifestyle branding—that is, by being an early brand to show real, diverse people using the product with authentic photography and storytelling.
 It was a departure from the industry norm of showing a sexy model on a spin bike or hitting a punching bag followed by a litany of claims like “Eliminates odor on contact!” or “Lasts for 24 hours without white marks!”
 Schmidt’s was more than a product; it was about the people who believed in a future where natural products were the norm.
-So instead of focusing just on the qualities of our deodorant, our messaging was more aspirational, rallying customers around a movement to bring natural to the mainstream.
+So instead of focusing on just the qualities of our deodorant, our messaging was more aspirational, rallying customers around a movement to bring natural products to the mainstream.
 Other deodorant companies were out there to make a buck—we were out there to change the world!

-When Schmidt’s expanded into more retail locations later in the business, I learned just how valuable my relationships with each store’s buyer were.
+When Schmidt’s expanded into more retail locations later in the business, I learned just how valuable my relationship with each store’s buyer was.
 Investing in those relationships meant that some buyers became more like collaborators, and I could even ask things like, “What ingredients are trending?”
 “In which regions do you see our performance stalling?”
 “Which of my competitors should I be worried about?”
-Amazing insights came out of these conversations that helped us keep ahead.
-Over the course of time, I started to consider these buyers trusted partners, and they saw me as such as well.
-I also frequently sent press clippings to my contacts, not just to demonstrate Schmidt’s success but to show I was invested in the relationship and in it for the long haul.
+Amazing insights came out of these conversations that helped keep us ahead.
+Over the course of time, I started to consider these buyers trusted partners, and they saw me as that as well.
+I also frequently sent press clippings to my contacts, not just to demonstrate Schmidt’s success, but to show I was invested in the relationship and in it for the long haul.
 Tending to these partnerships, no doubt, aided Schmidt’s in establishing strong footholds on retail shelves.

 I also used public industry reports, reports generated from retailer and marketing partners, and, soon, paid-for market analysis reports to get a more granular look at customer preferences, competitors’ performance, industry trends, etc. Data like this helped inform digital marketing strategies, our approach to retailers, product messaging, and opportunities for reaching specific audiences.
 We also ran our own surveys on Google all the time to decide on new scents, ingredients to include, which claims were most important to customers, how they liked new packaging, and so forth.
 Later, when the business was more mature and we had the budget, we worked with a partner company to run more formal studies and surveys to (1) determine consumer interests and (2) test and report on the efficacy of our products, which became critical to supporting important marketing claims we wanted to be able to make to set Schmidt’s apart from the rest.